Alfredo-Carlon/TUI/README.md

 # TUI
-A library to create textual user interfaces developed by Claude
+A library to create text-based user interfaces developed by Claude

 ## Description